bbepis/XUnity.AutoTranslator/README.md

 IgnoreTextStartingWith=\u180e;   ;Indicates that the plugin should ignore any strings starting with certain characters.
 This is a list seperated by ';'.
 TextGetterCompatibilityMode=False ;Indicates whether or not to enable "Text Getter Compatibility Mode".
 Should only be enabled if required by the game.
 GameLogTextPaths=                ;Indicates specific paths for game objects that the game uses as "log components", where it continuously appends or prepends text to.
 Requires expert knowledge to setup.
 This is a list seperated by ';'.
+RomajiPostProcessing=RemoveAllDiacritics;RemoveApostrophes ;Indicates what type of post processing to do on 'translated' romaji texts.
+This can be important in certain games because the font used does not support various diacritics properly.
+This is a list seperated by ';'.
+Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes"]

 [Texture]
 TextureDirectory=Translation\Texture ;Directory to dump textures to, and root of directories to load images from.
 Can use placeholder: {GameExeName}